-Something about Hong Kong leaves us indulging in free-flow brunches at every chance we get, but the dinner options with drink deals are often overlooked.
-We’re never ones to say “no” to a good offer, so we’ve rounded up the troops to lay out some of the best boozy bargains on the table.
+Something about Hong Kong has us indulging in free-flow brunches at every chance we get, but dinner options that include drink deals are often overlooked.
+We’re never ones to say “no” to a good offer, so we’ve done the legwork and have rounded up some of the best boozy bargains in the city.
 After all, we want to make sure you’re getting the best of the best!
-Whether you’re planning a special occasion dinner, or just looking for an excuse to treat yourself, we’ve lined up some of our favourite spots to get the job done.
+Whether you’re planning a special occasion dinner, or just looking for an excuse to treat yourself, we’ve lined up some of our favourite spots for free-flow dining deals.

-Zuma’s night brunch, Yashoku, has been drawing the crowds in for the past three months with live performances, fresh flavours and top-quality booze.
-Literally translated as ‘Midnight Snack,’ this is Hong Kong’s one and only Japanese night brunch!
+Zuma’s night brunch, Yashoku, has been drawing the crowds in for a while now, with live performances, fresh flavours and top-quality booze.
+Literally translated as “Midnight Snack,” this is Hong Kong’s one and only Japanese night brunch!
 Taking place every Saturday from 8pm to 11pm, a range of different packages is offered, so you can tailor the evening to suit your needs.
-For $500, you can enjoy free flow sake, seasonal infused sochu and beers.
-At $650, you upgrade to also get free flow Veuve Clicquot and sake.
+For $500, you can enjoy free-flow sake and beers, or for $650 you can upgrade to also get free-flow Champagne.
 Pairing that with food?
 Your rumbling tummy will thank you.
-Free flow bubbly, sake, sochu and beers are paired with dishes from the extensive Yashoku brunch menu for $880.
-From sashimi platters to mochi desserts, we don’t need convincing.
+Free-flow bubbly, sake, sochu and beers are paired with dishes from the extensive Yashoku brunch menu for $880.
+With everything from sashimi platters to mochi desserts, we don’t need much convincing to go.

 Zuma, 15 Queens Road Central, Central, Hong Kong, 3657 6388, www.zumarestaurant.com

 La Paloma’s energetic vibe is met with modern, playful decor and spicy flavours.
-The setting is perfect for a relaxed meal, but can easily upgrade to a slightly more heated evening session with the girls.
-Starting at $198 for two hours, you’ll get your money’s worth with this all-you-can-drink offer, available for groups of 15 or more.
+The setting is perfect for a relaxed meal, but can easily upgrade to a slightly more boozy evening session.
+Starting at $220 for two-and-a-half hours, you’ll get your money’s worth with its all-you-can-drink offer, available for groups of 15 or more.
 Plus, it includes beer, sangria, cava, wine, and soft drinks – so really all you have to do is come thirsty.

 La Paloma, 189 Queen’s Road West, Sai Ying Pun, Hong Kong, 2291 6161, www.lapaloma.hk

 Fang Fang’s ambience resembles a fancy club lounge.
 With a combination of house music and dim lighting, it’s great for a big gathering with friends.
-Check out our full review, or head over to make the most of the free-flow for yourself.
+Head over to make the most of the free-flow for yourself.
 Starting at $250 for two hours, you can have your fill of white wine, red wine, Asahi beer and sake.
 But for $350, the package can also include prosecco, and if you can stretch to $550, you’ll enjoy two-hours of free-flow Champagne!

 208 is a well-known Hong Kong classic.
 A less-known, well-kept secret?
 The Cellar.
 This private dining room is a clandestine dining space, catering to groups of 10 to 22 people.
 It pitches itself as “the dinner party you wanted to host at home (but didn’t have the space to)”.
 Plus, it’s a great excuse to leave the dishes locked away.
 This luxe location offers a family-style shared feast (for $660 per person), that focuses on beautiful produce, prepared to perfection.
 The Cellar is available by appointment only, for lunch and dinner (Sunday to Thursday).